musacam/website_clones/README.md

 # Website Clones with React

-This repository will be dedicated to me trying to implement some popular websites clones (Twitter, Netflix, Disney+ etc...) with React.
+This repository will be dedicated to me trying to implement some popular websites clones (Amazon, Twitter, Netflix, Airbnb, Disney+ etc...) with React.